 I’d love a wall planner.
 I’ve been looking at the Veronica Dearly ones and wondering if I could scratch the itch by buying for someone else.
 I don’t think I’d actually find a wall planner that much use.
 Since I lack a suitable wall for one to go one anyway I figure this rules that out for me.
 I do like to have a calendar and write activities on it but it’s more that I like having one to decorate the wall than it’s actually useful.
 I use the calendar on my phone if I need to check my availability.

 Do I want to use all of the tool?

-I’ve used the New Year Revolution for a number of years.
-For the first few years I did everything in it.
+I’ve used the New Year Revolution (from Do What You Love – no longer available) for a number of years.
+For the first few years, I did everything in it.
 Last year I felt that I couldn’t use it because I didn’t want to plan for the whole year.
 Now I plan to just use the first and last bits to review my year and get some kind of idea of what I want in the year ahead.